CrashOverride85/zc95/docs/RemoteAccess.md

 ***Warning***: All remote access and Lua stuff is somewhat experimental at this point

 ## Summary
-If a Pico-W is used for the MCU on the main board, a "Remote access" menu is available in the config menu.
+The ZC95 can be controlled remotely either using RS232 serial (Aux port) or using WiFi if a Pico-W is used for the MCU on the main board.

 The remote access options can be used to:
 * Upload Lua scripts (of which 5 can be stored)
 * Control the box remotely with a Python GUI

+## Connecting using WiFi
+If a Pico-W is used, the Config -> Remote Access menu should include options relating to WiFi.

-At present, other than the initial WiFi setup, there is no web interface (yet).
+At present, other than the initial WiFi setup, there is no web interface (yet) - all control is via python scripts ran on a PC.

-## Configuring Wifi
 The basic process is use the "Config Wifi/AP mode" option, ideally connect to the ZC95 using a phone, then use the web interface to enter a WiFi SSID/Password.
 When the "Connect to Wifi" option is next used, these credentials will be used.
 At present, other than setting the WiFi SSID/password, nothing else can be done in ap mode.

 When selecting "Config Wifi/AP mode", a screen showing the strongest networks found is displayed: